Cisco-Kosha/es-1/README.md

 * Service Token
 * API key

+## Limitations

+* Only tested with username and password authentication or API key.
+The free docker license does not support bearer token or service token.

 ## 1. Start ES and Kibana

 Start ES server with ```./start_server.sh``` and note down password and Kibana token